Save My Love (Justified): Plot

 Raylan helps her infiltrate the duffel bag with money to the courthouse but Winona is summoned by Judge Reardon (Stephen Root) as he needs her as stenographer.
 Reardon also asks Raylan to check the courthouse for any bomb threat.
 At the court, Raylan finds Boyd and Carol, who are part of the trial.
 After having finished working, Winona goes to the evidence room, only to find it locked.
 Their meeting is then interrupted by Reardon, who needs Winona back as stenographer on the trial, and Rachel (Erica Tazel), who needs Raylan to return to work.
 Reardon has an assistant take Winona's duffel bag to her office, thinking is her gym clothes.
 To complicate matters, Rachel tells Raylan that the Secret Service got involved in the case due to the $100 bill.

-The team has found out that the bill was part of a robbery committed 20 years ago.
+The team has found out that the bill was part of a robbery committed twenty years ago.
 They check the evidence room for the case and discover the money has been missing.
 Before Raylan and Winona can return it, the courthouse is evacuated due to a bomb threat.
 Raylan deduces that the plaintiff at the trial and the authorities arrest them, finding that the bomb threat was a sniper.
 The bomb squad is ordered to leave just when an officer was about to check Winona's duffel bag.

 For his role in the courthouse, Carol decides to give Boyd a new mission: the Bennetts, who have been a problem for her business.
 Back at the courthouse, Raylan allows Winona to enter the evidence room and put the duffel bag back.
 Mullen (Nick Searcy) shows up but does not see Winona putting the money.
-The episode ends as Raylan and Winona are in the lift, Winona silence.
+The episode ends as Raylan and Winona riding the elevator in silence.